PermutaTriangle/comb_spec_searcher/README.md

         self.just_prefix = just_prefix # this will be needed later
 ```

-Inheriting from `CombinatorialClass` then requires you to implement a few
+Inheriting from `CombinatorialClass` requires you to implement a few
 functions for combinatorial exploration: `is_empty`, `to_jsonable`, `__eq__`,
 `__hash__`, `__repr__`, and `__str__`.

-We will start by implementing the dunder methods required.
-The `__eq__` is
+We will start by implementing the dunder methods (the ones with double
-particularly important as the `CombinatorialSpecificationSearcher` will use
+underscores) required.
+The `__eq__` method is particularly important as the
-this to recognise if it sees the same class twice.
+`CombinatorialSpecificationSearcher` will use it to recognise if the same class
+appears multiple times.

 ```python
     # The dunder methods required to perform combinatorial exploration